 The implementation form of the construction project is important for the success of the project.
 In the project model guide, you can find different project models, the kinds of projects the model is suitable for, and the benefits and challenges of the different project models.
 Download the project model guide so you can choose the right implementation form for your project.

 The development phase of the Crown Bridges alliance includes the development of the Crown Bridges tramway and other demanding infrastructure works in the area.
 The construction phase includes the construction of the entire tramway and and the 400-metre Merihaka Bridge.

-An alliance is an implementation model for projects that involve many challenges, stakeholders and uncertainty; for example, hospital and health centre projects, renovations, industrial projects and infrastructure projects.
+The alliance contracting model is an open and cooperative project model in which the parties operate in a shared project organisation.
+An alliance model is an implementation model for projects that involve many challenges, stakeholders and uncertainty; for example, hospital and health centre projects, renovations, industrial projects and infrastructure projects.